incub4t0r/slingingai/README.md

 - [X] Create a FastAPI backend to handle the GPT4 API calls
 - [X] Add FastAPI frontend endpoints to the UI
-- [ ] Address security issues with frontend and backend

 ### Phase 3